Enhancing Your Vision

 Guiding you toward the procedure that fits your unique needs, so you can see the world clearly and confidently.

-A 65‑year-old gentleman flew in about a year after cataract surgery with a multifocal lens.
+A 65-year-old gentleman flew in about a year after cataract surgery with a multifocal lens.
 His right eye measured 20/40, and no glasses helped.
 Night driving felt dangerous from intense glare and halos.
 A retinal scan showed a healthy macula.
-One surgeon told him to wait; another suggested lens exchange—but warned he would lose near vision.
+One surgeon advised waiting; another recommended a lens exchange, with the warning that he would likely lose near vision.

 Before any surgery, we performed a hard contact lens test.
 This rigid lens sits atop a thin layer of tears to create a temporarily perfect, smooth surface.
-His vision snapped into focus—proof the problem was the corneal surface, not the implant.
+His vision immediately sharpened.
+That result confirmed the issue was the corneal surface, not the implant.

 Instead of exchanging the lens, we treated the surface with Topography-Guided PRK, a personalized laser that polishes microscopic hills and valleys on the cornea.
 He healed to 20/20, night glare and halos gone, and he kept the near-vision benefits of his multifocal lens.